Orbifold Chern classes inequalities and applications: Restriction results for semistable sheaves

 The positive integer $N_1$ exists, thanks to Bertini theorem and Langer's restriction theorem for stable sheaves, cf.~\cite{Langer04a}.

 \emph{Step.~1.
-(Reflexivity assumption).} By Bertini theorem and~\cite[Thm.~12.2.1]{EGA4-2}, and as $P\in \Mov^1(X)_{\bQ}$, there exists a positive integer $N_2$ such that for every sufficiently divisible $n_2\geq N_2$ there exist a Zariski open subset $V_{n_2}\subset |n_2\cdot H_1|$ where every $S\in V_{n_2}$ satisfies the three Properties~\ref{item:prop1},~\ref{item:prop2} and~\ref{item:prop3}.
+(Reflexivity assumption).} By the Bertini theorem and~\cite[Thm.~12.2.1]{EGA4-2}, and as $P\in \overline \Mov^1(X)$, there exists a positive integer $N_2$ such that for every sufficiently divisible $n_2\geq N_2$ there exists a Zariski open subset $V_{n_2}\subset |n_2\cdot H_1|$, where every $S\in V_{n_2}$ satisfies the three Properties~\ref{item:prop1},~\ref{item:prop2} and~\ref{item:prop3} \footnote{Here we are using the fact, which is a consequence of Fujita's approximation for movable divisors, that any codimension one movable class is \emph{nef in codimension one}, that is its restriction to a sufficiently general surface is nef.}.
 We can also ensure that every $S\in V_{n_2}$ is transversal to the exceptional centre of $\pi$.
-Furthermore, as $P|_S$ is nef, we can find $N_3\in \bN^+$ such that each divisible $n_3\geq N_3$, the general member of $\gamma\in |n_3\cdot (P+H_2)|_S|$ is smooth and is contained in an open subset of $X$ over which the HN-filtration of $\sE$ (with respect to $(H_1, P+H_2)$) is a filtration of $\sE$ by locally-free sheaves.
-Therefore, to prove that Property~\ref{item:prop5} is verified by $\gamma$, we may assume, without loss of generality, that $\sE$ is reflexive.
+Furthermore, as $P|_S$ is nef, we can find $N_3\in \bN^+$ such that for each sufficiently divisible $n_3\geq N_3$, the general member of $\gamma\in |n_3\cdot (P+H_2)|_S|$ is smooth and is contained in an open subset of $X$ over which the HN-filtration of $\sE$ (with respect to $(H_1, P+H_2)$) is a filtration of $\sE$ by locally-free sheaves.
+Therefore, to prove that Property (*) is verified by $\gamma$, we may assume, without loss of generality, that $\sE$ is reflexive and therefore for a suitable choice of $S$, its restriction $\sE|_S$ is locally free.